chrisgrieser/finder-vim-mode/README.md

   `P` pastes text from the clipboard into the selected file.
 - __Open in GitHub__: If the file is in a git repo, `Ctrl+g` opens the file at GitHub and also copies the URL to the clipboard.
-- __Batch Rename__ *(experimental)*: Rename with JavaScript-flavored Regex.

 > [!NOTE]
 > __Pressing `return` in a prompt window__, for example when replacing a file,
 > mistakenly puts you in Insert Mode.
-(Unfortunately, Karabiner is not able to
+Unfortunately, Karabiner is not able to
-> detect whether the front window is a regular Finder window or a prompt).
+> detect whether the front window is a regular Finder window or a prompt.
 The
 > workaround is to either press `esc` to go back to Normal Mode, or to use `tab`
-> and `space` to select the correct action in the prompt window.
+> and then `space` to select the correct action in the prompt window.

 ## Installation
 1. Run this in your terminal: